Trello

 Monday.com scores well on ease of use (4.5/5 on Capterra), but the column-based data model and feature depth mean most teams need 2-3 days of ramp-up.
 Setup can be overkill for straightforward task lists.

-One important caveat: Trello's August 2025 redesign drew significant backlash.
-The Register called it potentially the "worst redesign in tech history."
+One important caveat: Trello's May 2025 redesign drew significant backlash.
+The redesign debuted on May 22, 2025, and by August, The Register called it potentially the "worst redesign in tech history."
 The Atlassian community thread accumulated nearly 200 posts of complaints, and the r/Trello subreddit was loaded with criticism for months.
 Changes included removing the left sidebar, hiding board navigation behind extra clicks, and burying card actions behind menus.
-An Atlassian product manager stated they were "changing Trello to become an entirely different product," fueling speculation that Atlassian is nudging professional teams toward Jira.
+Atlassian product manager Victor Dronov stated they were "changing Trello to become an entirely different product," fueling speculation that Atlassian is nudging professional teams toward Jira.

 Winner: Trello for initial pickup.
 Monday for long-term scalability.
 The 2025 redesign hurt Trello's usability reputation.